INEC charges security agents on crowded polling units – The Sun Nigeria

 From Romanus Ugwu, Abuja

-The Independent National Electoral Commission (INEC), has charged security agents involved on electoral duties to do more about the challenges of crowded polling units during elections across the country.
+Independent National Electoral Commission (INEC) has said management of large crowds at many polling units remained a challenge at elections.

-INEC chairman, Prof Mahmood Yakubu, noted during the first quarterly consultative of the Inter-Agency Consultative Committee on Election Security (ICCES) for the year 2021 held in Abuja on Thursday, that the success of elections is largely a reflection of what happens at Polling unit level.
+At the first quarterly consultative of the Inter-Agency Consultative Committee on Election Security (ICCES) for 2021 in Abuja, yesterday,INEC Chairman, Mahmood Yakubu, noted, during that the success of elections is largely a reflection of what happens at polling unit level.

-“It is my pleasure to welcome the heads of various Security Agencies and other members of ICCES to our first consultative meeting for the year 2021.

-“As you are aware, the success of elections is largely a reflection of what happens at Polling unit level.
-It is the only point at which votes are cast by eligible citizens.
-What follows thereafter is the collation process leading to the declaration of results,” he said.

-Disclosing the agenda of the meeting, he said: “However, the large crowds at some of our Polling Units on Election Day remain a challenge to the orderly management of elections.
-In your reports to the Commission, some members of ICCES have alluded to this problem.
+He urged security agents on electoral duties to do more about the challenges of crowded polling units during elections across the country.

-“With only 119,973 Polling Units serving a voter population of 84,004,084 which will certainly increase by the time the Commission resumes the mandatory fresh registration of voters, Nigeria faces an acute problem of voter access to Polling Units.
-The truth is that the current Polling Units in Nigeria were established in 1996 by the defunct National Electoral Commission of Nigeria (NECON) to serve a projected population of about 50 million voters.
+Yakubu said with only 119,973 Polling Units serving a voter population of more than 84 million, Nigeria faced an acute problem of voter access to polling units.

+Yakubu recalled that the current polling units were established in 1996 by the defunct National Electoral Commission of Nigeria to serve a projected population of about 50 million voters.

 “Over the last 25 years, the voter population has increased.
 New settlements have also emerged.

-“Previous attempts by the Commission to expand voter access to Polling Units in 2007, 2014 and just before the 2019 General Election were unsuccessful.
-This is mainly because the Commission’s genuine intention may not have been properly communicated for input by Nigerians and therefore misunderstood and politicised.
+He said previous attempts by the Commission to expand voter access to polling units in 2007, 2014 and before the 2019 general elections were unsuccessful.

-“Learning from experience, the Commission has now decided to start early and to engage with Nigerians by consulting widely.
-We have produced a Discussion Paper entitled “The State of Voter Access to Polling Units in Nigeria”.
-We have also prepared satellite imageries of the location of Polling Units across the country and produced still pictures and videos to demonstrate the difficulties faced by voters on Election Day.

-“The hard copies of the Discussion Paper are being widely shared while the soft copy, including links to the videos, has been uploaded on the Commission’s website and social media platforms.
+Yakubu expressed the appreciation of the Commission for the roles played by members of ICCES in the conduct of two off-cycle governorship elections in Edo and Ondo States in September and October 2020 respectively.

+He also commended the members for their roles during the 16 legislative by-elections in 12 states in the last nine weeks.

 Click Here>>>>>>Anti-kidnap and anti-theft device for tracking and listening<<<<<<